MadDoct/ESP-CrowAlarmInterface/README.md

 I started from his work, adapted it to C++/arduino sketch for usage with an ESP8266.
 That allowed me to add reporting/control using MQTT.
 I then figured out how to extend the zone reporting for upto 16 zones and added the ability to report the alarm status, including the zone that triggered the alarm.
-I also added the possibility to activate 3 relays to simulate activation of the alarm using keyswitches to control the activation of the alarm.
+I also added the possibility to activate 3 relays to activate/deactivate the alarm by simulating keyswitches.

 Pinout: Converted CROW 5V clock (CLK) and data (DAT) keypad signals to 3.3V with a resistor divider.
 Then connected clock (CLK) and data (DAT) to GPIO pins D5, D6 for Esp8266